Close Menu

 Type 1 Diabetes is most commonly found in children and young adults.
 Although, it can occur at any age.
 In children, the onset of Type 1 diabetes can occur suddenly and without warning.
 Also, symptoms may develop rapidly over a period of days or weeks.

-If you child has Diabetes Type 1, you should apply for childhood SSI benefits.
+If you child has Diabetes Type 1, then you should apply for childhood SSI benefits.

 Paper with words diabetes type 1 and glasses.